Genetic Factors of Eating Disorders

 Eating Disorder Genome Sequencing

-Epigenetics is the study of how behavior and environmental factors can cause changes that affect the way genes work.
+Epigenetics is the study of how behavior and environmental factors can cause changes that influence how genes function.

-The most studied mechanism of epigenetics is DNA methylation, both hyper-and hypomethylation, which impacts the ability of DNA to replicate.
-Nutrition can impact methylation but there is currently no evidence of an epigenetic pattern with anorexia nervosa.
+The most studied mechanism of epigenetics is DNA methylation, including both hyper- and hypomethylation, which affects the ability of DNA to replicate.4 Nutrition can influence methylation, but there is currently no evidence of an epigenetic pattern with anorexia nervosa.

 References